togaritogarikun/setting/README.md

 - To save edited file and quit the vim-editor, type **:wq** and press **Enter** key

-The shell script will run by entering the following command:
+The shell script will be run by entering the following command:

     % ./MDEsetting.sh